DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

     external:
       name: $DEFAULT_NETWORK
 ```
-#### - editing hosts file
+### - editing hosts file

 You are likely on your local network and you are running docker host
 inside the same network.
 Without [editing the hosts file](https://support.rackspace.com/how-to/modify-your-hosts-file/)
-shit will not work when trying to access using domain name.
+shit will not work when trying to access services using domain name.

 so just edit `hosts` as root/administrator,
 adding whatever is the local IP of the docker host and the hostname: